 Community vs. Personal Lead Aprons: What’s Best for Your Team?

-“Should I purchase community lead or invest in personal lead aprons for my team?”
+At Radiological Care Services (RCS), we frequently get asked: “Should I purchase community lead or invest in personal lead aprons for my team?”

 Community Lead Aprons: A Cost-Effective, Flexible Option